bbgit/bbgit.github.io/README.md

-### Conditions as of August 2, 2025 at 6:27:52 AM CDT
+### Conditions as of August 2, 2025 at 6:33:13 AM CDT

 Temperature: 67.20 &deg;F

 Feels like: 67.20 &deg;F

-Humidity: 96%
+Humidity: 95%

-Wind Direction: NNE
+Wind Direction: N

 Windspeed: 0.0 mph